JakovFreund/tabletop-assistant/tasks.md

 - display resistances & relevant passives in combat (like minecraft)
 - add a cancel drag n drop area on combat screen
 - render bonus HP counter in a different color - orange
+- player UI when selecting an attack, show percentage to hit AC on each target like in bg3
+- players see all included status effects when they view a creature

 ##### COMBAT LOG
 - make eldritch blast have 3 different damage components that have the same damageType